Mukōzuke (Hannibal)

 "Mukōzuke" is the fifth episode of the second season of the psychological thriller–horror series Hannibal.
 It is the 18th overall episode of the series and was written by Ayanna A. Floyd, executive producer Steve Lightfoot and series creator Bryan Fuller, and directed by executive producer Michael Rymer.
 It was first broadcast on March 28, 2014, on NBC.

 The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon and Hannibal, with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.
 The episode revolves around an investigation on Beverly Katz's murder, with Will Graham participating in the investigation.
 Knowing that Lecter might be involved, Graham contacts someone to carry an important mission for him.

 According to Nielsen Media Research, the episode was seen by an estimated 3.49 million household viewers and gained a 1.0/3 ratings share among adults aged 18–49.
-The episode received universal acclaim from critics, who highlighting Will Graham's actions, performances and momentum as standouts.
+The episode received universal acclaim from critics, who highlighted Will Graham's actions, performances and momentum as standouts.

 Plot

 At his house, Lecter (Mads Mikkelsen) prepares breakfast for Crawford (Laurence Fishburne), who has stayed up all night at the hospital following his wife's suicide attempt.
-Meanwhile, following an anonymous tip, Lounds (Lara Jean Chorostecki) visits the old observatory and is shocked by something dropping blood, contacting authorities.
-Crawford arrives at the scene and finds Katz (Hettienne Park) dead, sectioned vertically and displayed in tableau.
+Following an anonymous tip, Lounds (Lara Jean Chorostecki) visits the observatory where Abel Gideon was captured and where the Chesapeak ripper left Miriam Lass' arm.
+She discovers something that horrifies her and contacts the FBI.
+Crawford arrives at the scene to find Beverly Katz (Hettienne Park) dead, sectioned vertically and displayed in tableau.
 Crawford breaks down and informs the rest of the BAU as well as Graham (Hugh Dancy), who wants to see the crime scene.
-Graham is transported there while strapped to an upright wheelchair and donning a bite-guard mask by the medical staff.
+Graham is transported there while strapped to an upright gurney and donning a bite-guard mask by the medical staff.
 Using his "ability", Graham deduces that the killer was caught by Katz and he strangled her, then proceeded to freeze her in order to conserve her in a clean state before slicing her with a bandsaw.
-He shares his theory with Crawford, saying that she investigated both the Chesapeake Ripper and his copycat.
+He shares his theory with Crawford, saying that she investigated both the Chesapeake Ripper and his copycat, and presses his theory that Hannibal is responsible.

-After an autopsy, Price (Scott Thompson) and Zeller (Aaron Abrams) inform Crawford that Katz's kidneys were removed and replaced with that of the mural killer.
+After an autopsy, a grief-stricken Price (Scott Thompson) and Zeller (Aaron Abrams) inform Crawford that Katz's kidneys were removed and replaced with that of the mural killer.
 It is shown that Lecter used Katz's kidneys for a meal.
 Wanting to know more about the Ripper, Graham convinces Chilton (Raúl Esparza) to transfer Gideon (Eddie Izzard) for interrogation.
 Gideon is not cooperative with Graham, refusing to reveal anything about the Ripper.
 When he says he will have to kill the Ripper if he really wants him, Graham is intrigued by the idea.